You Are the Best Reviewer of Your Own Papers: The Isotonic Mechanism: Extensions

 \end{proposition}

-That is, if the owner chooses some knowledge element $S \in \mathcal S_k$ for $1 \le k \le K$ such that $S$ does not contain the ground truth $\bR$, she can always improve her overall utility in expectation by reporting the knowledge element in $\mathcal S_k$ truly containing $\bR$.
+That is, if the author chooses some knowledge element $S \in \mathcal S_k$ for $1 \le k \le K$ such that $S$ does not contain the ground truth $\bR$, she can always improve her overall utility in expectation by reporting the knowledge element in $\mathcal S_k$ truly containing $\bR$.
 She can randomly pick a truthful knowledge element from any of $\mathcal S_1, \ldots, \mathcal S_K$ when it is unclear which knowledge partition leads to the highest overall utility.
 As Proposition~\ref{thm:estimate} still holds in the case of multiple knowledge partitions, honesty would always lead to better estimation accuracy than using the raw observation as long as all knowledge elements are convex.

 This result allows for certain flexibility in truthfully eliciting information, especially when we are not sure which knowledge partition satisfies Assumption~\ref{ass:author2}.
-An immediate application is to take several knowledge partitions induced by coarse rankings~\eqref{eq:ranking_block} in the hope that, for at least one knowledge partition, the owner can determine the truthful knowledge element.
+An immediate application is to take several knowledge partitions induced by coarse rankings~\eqref{eq:ranking_block} in the hope that, for at least one knowledge partition, the author can determine the truthful knowledge element.
 For example, it seems plausible to take approximately equal sizes for the subsets:

-However, the owner might not have sufficient knowledge about her items to provide the true coarse ranking, thereby violating Assumption~\ref{ass:author2}.
-To circumvent this issue, we can let the owner pick any coarse ranking such that the number of subsets $p$ is not smaller than, say, $\sqrt{n}$, and the largest subset size $\max_{1 \le i \le p} n_i$ is not greater than, say, $n/10$.
+However, the author might not have sufficient knowledge about her submissions to provide the true coarse ranking, thereby violating Assumption~\ref{ass:author2}.
+To circumvent this issue, we can let the author pick any coarse ranking such that the number of subsets $p$ is not smaller than, say, $\sqrt{n}$, and the largest subset size $\max_{1 \le i \le p} n_i$ is not greater than, say, $n/10$.

 {\bf Nonseparable utility functions.} The overall utility in Assumption~\ref{ass:convex} can be generalized to certain nonseparable functions.
 Explicitly, let the overall utility function $U(\bx)$ be symmetric in its $n$ coordinates and satisfy